History of the Nixon Presidential Materials

 The processing of the tape recordings remained a contentious issue.
 A 1992 lawsuit by University of Wisconsin Professor Stanley Kutler and Public Citizen yielded a 1996 agreement by the National Archives, the Nixon estate, and Kutler and Public Citizen governing the release of the remaining tapes.
 To date, the National Archives has processed and opened 2,371 hours of recorded conversations.

 A new chapter in the history of the Nixon presidential materials began in 2004.
 Congress passed an amendment to PRMPA revoking the requirement that the Nixon materials remain within the Washington metropolitan area, allowing the establishment of a federal Nixon presidential library.
 Allen Weinstein, who served as Archivist of the United States from 2005 to 2008, made the inclusion of the Nixon Library into the Presidential system a priority upon taking office.
-He successfully concluded negotiations with the private Richard Nixon Library and Birthplace to transfer control of the Yorba Linda facility to the federal government, paving the way for the creation of the federal Richard Nixon Presidential Library and Museum and the transfer of the Nixon presidential materials to Yorba Linda.
-The Nixon Library became part of the National Archives and Records Administration on July 11, 2007, with Timothy Naftali as its first federal director.
+He successfully concluded negotiations with the private Richard Nixon Library and Birthplace to transfer control of the Yorba Linda, California facility to the federal government, thereby paving the way for the creation of the federal Richard Nixon Presidential Library and Museum and the transfer of the Nixon presidential materials to Yorba Linda.
+The Nixon Library became part of the National Archives and Records Administration on July 11, 2007.

 Upon the completion of a suitable addition to the library in spring 2010, the Nixon presidential materials, were moved to the Nixon Library in Yorba Linda.
-There, they have been unified with the pre- and post-presidential collections previously owned by the Nixon foundation as well as a collection of documents from Richard Nixon’s time as vice president that he gave to the federal government while he was in the White House and which had been stored in the National Archives facility in Laguna Niguel for more than three decades.
+There, they have been unified with the pre- and post-presidential collections previously owned by the Nixon Foundation as well as a collection of documents from Richard Nixon's time as vice president that he gave to the Federal Government while he was in the White House and which had been stored in the National Archives facility in Laguna Niguel, California for more than three decades.

 - For more information, see the Chronology, which lists important milestones in the Library's history.